martinmcconnell/fyp-doc/notes.md

 To write a smart contract in Solidity, the source code of the contract is compiled into bytecode, which is the binary representation of the contract that can be executed on the Ethereum Virtual Machine (EVM).

 Once a smart contract is deployed on the Ethereum blockchain, it is stored and executed by nodes in the network.
-The contract can be called and interacted with by other contracts or by users, and its state and data can be queried and updated.
+The contract can be called and interacted with by other contracts or by users, and its state and data can be queried and updated **(Buterin, 2014)**.

 Solidity has a number of important features and characteristics that make it well-suited for writing smart contracts.
 It has support for various data types, including integers, booleans, and arrays, and it also has support for inheritance and contract abstractions.